-‘Reciprocal Radicalization’ Seen As Driving Attacks in West
+House Panel Warned to Be Wary of ‘Reciprocal Radicalization’

 That said, the Islamic State group uses what Hughes calls “virtual entrepreneurs” to reach local recruits online and provide instruction on how to carry out attacks.

-These virtual entrepreneurs have played a role in 21 percent of ISIS-inspired attacks in the U.S. and 50 percent of ISIS-linked plots in Europe.
+These virtual entrepreneurs have played a role in 21 percent of IS-inspired attacks in the U.S. and 50 percent of ISIS-linked plots in Europe.

 Through interviews with several returnees, Hughes has been able to glean details about the Islamic State’s recruitment process.

-According to Hughes, one returned fighter explained that an ISIS wing focused on external plots had encouraged enrollment with presentations to Westerners that encouraged them to redirect efforts to build a caliphate to their home countries.
+According to Hughes, one returned fighter explained that an IS wing focused on external plots had encouraged enrollment with presentations to Westerners that encouraged them to redirect efforts to build a caliphate to their home countries.

 “The external plotting wing reportedly told foreign fighters from Western countries that they could better serve the caliphate by carrying out attacks in their respective countries,” he said.